Conengmo/kroketalizer/README.md

 A simple website containing a deep-fried snack oriented parody of an existing site.

-Uses Flask, Scrapy and some unworthy regex.
-All audio, fonts, images and videos are royalty-free.
+Uses Flask, Scrapy, OpenAI's GPT API, and some unworthy regex.

 https://www.kroketgebouw.nl/